coecms/era5/README.rst

 To configure the tool
 ~~~~~~~~~~~~~~~~~~~~~

-Thes efiles are in era5/data/
+These files are in era5/data/

 -  config.json -- to set configuration:
    * staging, data, logs directories,